luqmanoop/use-kbd-list/readme.md

 # use-headless-list

-> Plug-n-play hook for adding full Keyboard navigation to your list components.
+> Add full keyboard navigation support to your list components